Stay in Range: Deeper Into Bulletproofs

 where:

-• G\mathbf{G} and H\mathbf{H} are vectors of elliptic curve points (one per bit of aL\mathbf{a}_L)
+• G\mathbf{G} and H\mathbf{H} are vectors of elliptic curve generators (one per bit of aL\mathbf{a}_L)

 • and α,ρ\alpha,\rho are blinding scalars